ximera239/ximera239.github.io/_posts/2014-07-11-using-zookeeper-to-store-configuration-files.md

   - Typesafe Config
   - ZooKeeper
 ---
-ZooKeeper is not only the module required by others (like Kafka or HBase), but also useful tool for development.
+ZooKeeper is not only a module required by other systems (like Kafka or HBase), but also a useful tool for development.
 For example, you can easily store project configurations there.
 And it is quite easy to implement.

 <!--more-->

-We will use for that [Apache Curator][1] (ex NetFlix)
+For this purpose, we will use [Apache Curator][1] (formerly from Netflix)

 <pre class="toolbar:1 lang:default decode:true" title="Maven dependencies">...
         &lt;curator.version&gt;2.5.0&lt;/curator.version&gt;